padrinobook/padrinobook/02-job-vacancy-application.md

 ### Basic Layout Template

-Lets design our first version of the *index.html* page which is the starter page our our application.
+Lets design our first version of the *index.html* page which is the starter page our application.
 An early design question is: Where to put the *index.html* page?
 Because we are not working with controllers, the easiest thing is to put the *index.html* directly under the public folder in the project.